 Gerald’s secretary tells Gerald that his wife and kids were back in London and at the airport getting a taxi home.

 This illustrates the terrifying panic of being found out.
-Gerald had used his “alone time” to leave all of Geraldine’s lingerie, makeup and stockings out while the family was out of town.
-There is a sadness to having to hide part of ourselves away from those we love, all the while having to make sure we cover our tracks and put everything back in their hidey-hides until the next opportunity.
+Gerald had used his “alone time” to leave all of Geraldine’s lingerie, makeup, and stockings out while the family was out of town.
+There is a sadness to having to hide part of ourselves away from those we love, all the while having to make sure we cover our tracks and put everything back in its heydey-hides until the next opportunity.

 Gerald is, at his heart, a kind person who tries to get ahead in life and in business, all the while being empathetic to others as he goes.
 Monica is drawn to his kind and gentle nature.
 It also serves him well as he negotiates with the CEOs and executives of international companies.
 When we tap into our feminine nature, it allows us to be more in tune with our sympathy and empathy for others.
 As men, we have been conditioned from an early age to suppress our vulnerabilities, sometimes to ill effect.